nelson-perez/large-sort/README.md

 # largesort-js
-Library to sort large amount of data of a file
+Library to sort large amount of data from a file